mayflower/docker-ls/README.md

 # Installation

-Five ways there are to attain enlightenment.
+Six ways there are to attain enlightenment.

 ## Precompiled binaries